RISE-UNIBAS/TEIworkshop/section1.md

 Here, the namespace declaration `xmlns:tei="http://www.tei-c.org/ns/1.0"` on the `<TEI>` element binds the TEI namespace URI (http://www.tei-c.org/ns/1.0) to the namespace prefix `tei`.
 All descendant elements using that prefix before the actual element name belong to this namespace (e.g., `<tei:teiHeader>`).

-It is possible to use elements from different namespace in the same XML document.
+It is possible to use elements from different namespaces in the same XML document.

 ### TEI Header
 The TEI header (`<teiHeader>`) is mandatory and contains descriptive meta-information about the document.
 The `<teiHeader>` minimally contains a description of the electronic file inside a `<fileDesc>`.
 The latter element consists of three mandatory components: